 A bonus tip would be to bring a pack of mints to keep your mouth fresh.
 You never know who you might run to!

 See Related: Amazing Resorts & Hotels With Animals On-Site

 25. Lip Balm

-Many travelers often overlook the importance of bringing a lip balm for long travels.
-Do you ever notice how dry your lips become when you’re on a plane?
+Many travelers overlook the importance of bringing lip balm for long travels.
+Do you ever notice how dry your lips become on a plane?
 The low levels of humidity in airplanes are to blame for that.

 26. Extra Cash, ATM Cards, Credit Cards

-Uncertainties are common when traveling anywhere, so make sure you add a layer of defense against them by bringing extra cash with you at all times.
+Uncertainties are common when traveling anywhere, so always add a layer of defense against them by bringing extra cash with you.
 A spare change is also a must-have.

-I don’t advise that you put your extra cash in your travel wallet.
+I don’t advise putting extra cash in your travel wallet.
 Instead, I encourage you to keep them in a separate wallet or a cash envelope.

 However, if you’re not a fan of bringing cold hard cash while traveling, consider getting a credit card for your purchases.
 I use the American Express credit card when traveling as you can use their credit cards almost anywhere around the globe–whether it’s the Bahamas or Japan!
 Remember to keep it safe in your pockets or your checked luggage.